MS8080/MarkView/SETUP.md

-# MarkView Setup Instructions
+# Scribe Setup Instructions

-This guide will help you set up the MarkView Markdown editor and viewer application.
+This guide will help you set up the Scribe Markdown editor and viewer application.

 ## Option 1: Create Xcode Project (Recommended)